lorenzleutgeb/coquille/README.md

 available to you.

-By default Coquille forces no mapping for these commands, however two sets of mapping are already defined and you can activate them by adding :
+By default Coquille forces no mapping for these commands, however two sets of mapping are already defined and you can activate them by adding:

     " Maps Coquille commands to CoqIDE default key bindings au FileType coq call coquille#CoqideMapping()